-Ozan Candogan is an Assistant Professor in Operations Management at Chicago Booth.
+Ozan Candogan is a Professor of Operations Management at Chicago Booth.
 Prior to joining Booth, he was an Assistant Professor at the Fuqua School of Business where he was a member of the Decision Sciences area.
-Ozan received his Ph.D. and M.S. degrees in Electrical Engineering and Computer Science from the Massachusetts Institute of Technology.
+He received his Ph.D. and M.S. degrees in Electrical Engineering and Computer Science from the Massachusetts Institute of Technology.

-His research has appeared in journals such as Management Science, Operations Research, Mathematics of Operations Research, and Games and Economic Behavior.
+His research has appeared in journals such as Management Science, Operations Research, Mathematics of Operations Research, Manufacturing & Service Operations Management, and Games and Economic Behavior.

 Ozan Candogan was a finalist for the 2013 George Nicholson Student Paper Competition and the 2021 M&SOM Service Management SIG Prize.
 He is also a recipient of the 2009 Siebel Scholarship and the 2012 Microsoft Research Ph.D.
 Fellowship.
 He teaches Operations Management, as well as two PhD courses on networks (entitled (i) Introduction to Networks, and (ii) Networks and Markets) at Booth.

 |40000||Operations Management: Business Process Fundamentals||2023 (Spring)|